 …when it’s CLEAR that they just grabbed this photo from the internet and the photographer or model DID NOT provide permission to help market these products/this company.

 This is extremely misleading for consumers and can severely damage your company’s reputation in the long run.
-The photos that some of these companies are using to promote their products ARE NOT indicative of the results customers will achieve by buying your product.
+The photos that some of these companies are using to promote their products ARE NOT necessarily indicative of the results customers will achieve by buying the product.

 A genuine business = a successful one